77 Tips for Better Content

 Before you start any content production, you should understand what your competitors are doing.
 They may be having lots of success with certain types of content produced to a certain type of audience.
 So it’s important to find your competitors and analyse what they are doing.

-2. Understand your perfect customer
+2. Understand your ideal customer

-The best customer for your business may be different from the easiest customer for your business.
-So research it!
 Linked with competitor research, finding your perfect customer is essential for any business.

 3. Understand your audience